Let us begin at the beginning, in a time before we even had mobile phones: a time of minerals, meteorites, fossils and (cue menacing music) dinosaurs.

 So what are the highlights from the perspective of the casual visitor?

-In Room 1, the wall you pass through to enter the room has a display of different building materials which you might easily gloss over, but shouldn’t.
+In Gallery 1, the wall you pass through to enter the room has a display of different building materials which you might easily gloss over, but shouldn’t.

-They reveal exactly what was used to construct some of Vienna’s most famous buildings, but also include samples from such iconic locations as the Vatican, Versaille, the Paris opera house and Westminster cathedral.
+They reveal exactly what was used to construct some of Vienna’s most famous buildings, but also include samples from such iconic locations as the Vatican, Versailles, the Paris opera house and Westminster cathedral.

 There’s also quartz presented as a gift to Joseph II (the Holy Roman Emperor and Habsburg monarch who died in 1790).